 According to Revelation, the resurrected beast puts all people under compulsion to worship the image of the beast.
 But do any of Jehovah’s Witnesses have the spiritual wherewithal to inquire as to how all people of the world may have been put under compulsion to subject themselves to the League of Nations?
 The United States Senate refused to even join the League.
 How were Americans put under compulsion to obey it?
 If the League was so powerful so as to make all persons bow before it why could it not compel Americans to join?
 Russia and Germany were not allowed to join the League either.

 Can any of Jehovah’s Witnesses offer a coherent explanation as to how the League of Nations may have disallowed persons from buying and selling?

 The paragraph quoted above suggests that people who receive the mark ought to repent.
-However, as previously stated, those who receive the mark have their names blotted out of the book of life.
+However, as previously stated, those who receive the mark have their names blotted out of the Book of Life.
 What is the point of “Jehovah’s day of judgment” then?
 Is not the purpose of a day of judgment to determine each person’s eternal destiny?
-Are we to assume that a person can have the mark of the beast removed from their hand or forehead and have their names penciled back into the book of life?
-Apparently this is what the Watchtower is implying.
-And it is absurd.
+Are we to assume that a person can have the mark of the beast removed from their hand or forehead and have their name penciled back into the Book of Life?
+Apparently, this is what the Watchtower is implying and it is absurd.

 And the same questions could be asked in reference to the United Nations now.
 For example, how has the United Nations prevented all people from buying and selling?